kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step6.md

     `volume/index3.html`{{open}} (Click here to create the file and then add some text)

-3. Run the new image again with the this directory mounted as a volume on the nginx  web root
+3. Run the new image again with the this host directory mounted as a volume on the nginx  web root of the container

     `docker run -d -p 80:80 -v /root/code/volume/:/usr/share/nginx/html/  nginx-new`{{execute}}